Prompt Engineering or Fine-Tuning: An Empirical Assessment of LLMs for Code: Introduction

+Language models have gained significant interest, leading to numerous studies adapting their use for automated code-related tasks.
+Although originally developed for natural language, Large Language Models (LLMs) demonstrate potential in automated code-related tasks.
+Previous literature mainly focuses on pre-training on large corpora of Source Code (SC) and Natural Language (NL) and fine-tuning with task-specific datasets for various tasks.
+State-of-the-art LLMs, however, are trained using massive unsupervised corpora and use prompts for task querying.
+The large training corpus and numerous parameters enable LLMs to perform well on automated code-related tasks with simple prompts.

+Prompting offers advantages over fine-tuning: it does not require labelled datasets, which are costly to acquire.
+Furthermore, running a prompt is less resource-intensive than fine-tuning an LLM.
+Despite its potential, prompt engineering is still in its early stages and lacks systematic studies on its performance compared to fine-tuned models in code tasks.

-In this paper, we conduct a quantitative and qualitative investigation on \emph{Open AI's ChatGPT model}, the most widely known and state-of-the-art LLM in the market.
-More specifically, we use the most recent version of this model (\emph{GPT-4}), which has shown a drastic improvement compared to its predecessor, the \emph{GPT-3.5} model.
-From various ASE tasks in the literature, we specifically tackle comment generation (SC-to-NL), code generation (NL-to-SC), and code translation (SC-to-SC), to cover all three combinations of source code and natural language inputs.
-We tackle these three development tasks due to their commonality among developers and popularity within the ASE literature.
-For quantitative analysis, we use three automated prompting techniques, i.e. basic, in-context learning, and task-specific prompts (details in Section \ref{sec:quatitative}) and compare them with the existing fine-tuned language models.
-For qualitative analysis, we surveyed 27 graduate students and 10 industry practitioners to leverage different experiences and knowledge for manual conversational prompts.
+This paper presents a quantitative and qualitative investigation of \emph{OpenAI's ChatGPT}, specifically the latest version (\emph{GPT-4}), which has shown notable improvements over its predecessor, \emph{GPT-3.5}.
+We focus on three automated code tasks: code summarization (SC-to-NL), code generation (NL-to-SC), and code translation (SC-to-SC).
+These tasks are chosen for their commonality among developers and prevalence in the literature.
+We employ three automated prompting techniques (basic, in-context learning, and task-specific prompts) and compare them with 17 fine-tuned language models.
+Additionally, we surveyed 27 graduate students and 10 industry practitioners to gather qualitative insights through conversational prompts.
+We address the following research questions:

-We specifically address the following research questions in this study:\\ \textbf{RQ1: How effective is \emph{GPT-4} {under different prompting strategies?}} In this RQ, we quantitatively assess \emph{GPT-4} with three types of automated prompting strategies: (a) basic prompt \cite{brown2020language,liu2023pre}, a simple prompt that queries the desired output together with the input code/comment (b) in-context learning \cite{liu2022makes,geng2024large}, where {a set of} examples will be provided to \emph{GPT-4} to learn the context before the query, and (c) task-specific prompt \cite{he2022hyperprompt,carta2023iterative} which is designed independently for different tasks based on the nature of the problem in hand, and compare them with the fine-tuned language models as baselines.